 The Competition Law and the Technology Transfer Law contain non-exhaustive lists of prohibited concerted practices (which may contain vertical restraints), including:

-- making the conclusion of contracts subject to acceptance by the other parties of supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of such contracts;
+• making the conclusion of contracts subject to acceptance by the other parties of supplementary obligations that, by their nature or according to commercial usage, have no connection with the subject of such contracts;

-- export limitations (in case of technology transfer).
+• export limitations (in the case of technology transfer).

 The objective is predominantly economic.
-In particular, the following objectives may overwhelm the purpose of protection of competition (exempted individually under the Authorisation Regulation): promotion of technical and technological development, improvement of the production and distribution processes, development and application of uniform standards, and so on.
+In particular, the following objectives may overwhelm the purpose of protection of competition (block exempted under the Vertical Block Exemption Regulation or, if not applicable, exempted individually under the Authorisation Regulation): promotion of technical and technological development, improvement of the production and distribution processes, development and application of uniform standards, and so on.